1. You end up stress eating

 Allow yourself a sugar hit, but make it a small one and add in a lot of filling fibre and some protein too to make sure you don’t then suffer with a blood sugar drop.

-Discover the best healthy snacks with slimming expert, Judith Wills
+Discover the best healthy snacks

-Too busy to cook healthily
+3. You're too busy to cook healthily

 Who’s got time to whip up a healthy low-fat low-calorie yet-delicious-and-filling dinner every night?

-Dieting takes up more time because you have to think carefully when you’re shopping, checking all the labels, and then research recipes, not to mention the cooking of them.
+Dieting takes up more time because you have to think carefully when you’re shopping, checking all the labels, and then research recipes, not to mention the prepping and cooking of them.
 It’s so much easier to grab a ready made meal or rely on recipes you know, which may well be higher in fat and calories than you need.

 Beat high fat ready meals